• Skip to main content

 Although the movement is not particularly thick, the watch comes in a chunky stainless steel case only 42 millimeters in diameter, but more than 15 millimeters in height.
 Perhaps, a part of the blame here may be taken by a domed sapphire crystal that added a couple of millimeters to the grand total.

-Traditionally for the German watches, the new timekeeper offers discreet, sober design where form always follows its function.
+Traditionally for the German watches, the new timekeeper offers a discreet, sober design where form always follows its function.

 The pushers at 2 and 4 o’clock look ideal for operating the chronograph and the setting crown is just big enough to easily set time and wind the mechanism.
-It is not shown on the photo, but there is also a date corrector pusher at 10 hours that makes the process of setting the current date even easier.
+It is not shown in the photo, but there is also a date corrector pusher at 10 hours that makes the process of setting the current date even easier.

 Photos: Union Glashütte

-Union Glashütte Noramis Chronograph (Ref.
-D005.427.16.087.09) specification
+Union Glashütte Noramis Chronograph D005.427.16.087.09 specification

-Price: €2900 (MSRP)
+Recommended Price: €2900 (MSRP)

-Movement: Automatic, Caliber U7753, base ETA Valjoux 7753, Swiss Made
+Movement: Automatic, Caliber U7753, base ETA Valjoux 7753, 28,800 vph, Swiss Made

 Functions: Hours, minutes, seconds, chronograph, date